Scholarship of Teaching and Learning (SoTL) Research Grant

 To view a list of past recipients, click here

-STP is pleased to offer grants to support the scholarship of teaching and learning.
+STP is pleased to announce a program of small grants to provide support for research projects on the Scholarship of Teaching and Learning (SoTL).
 Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP, we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.

 For information on how to apply, visit https://teachpsych.org/ApplySoTLResearchGrant (requires login)